latchbio/latch/docs/source/snakemake/tutorial.md

 ## Step 2: Add Latch Metadata

-The `latch_metadata.py` is used to specify the input parameters and metadata that the Snakemake workflow needs to run in the Latch Console.
+All Latch workflows require a metadata file specifying the input parameters and metadata the Snakemake workflow needs to run in the Latch Console.

-You can automatically generate the `latch_metadata.py` file from an existing `config.yaml` by typing:
+You can automatically generate the required metadata files from an existing `config.yaml` by typing:

 ```console
 latch generate-metadata config.yaml
 ```

-To learn more about the `generate-metadata` command, see: [Metadata](./metadata.md)
+To learn more about the `generate-metadata` command, see [Metadata](./metadata.md)](./metadata.md)

-This command will create `latch_metadata` in your workflow directory:
+This command will create a `latch_metadata` folder in your workflow directory:

 ```
 snakemake-tutorial